mcharouk/aws/CloudOperationsOnAWS/Synopsis.md

   * General Parallel File System (GPFS),
   * Microsoft Cluster Shared Volumes (CSV)
   * Global File System 2 (GFS2) for Linux.

+### Monitoring

+* Status Check every 5 minutes
+* Performance Check (For IOPS Optimized Only)
+  * You can use describe-volume-status API to get the Performance status
+  * You can be notified of a change in EventBridge
+  * The status does not appear directly though in Cloudwatch metrics
+* CloudWatch metrics with a 1min resolution

+### Restore

+* Normal mode : lazy loading on blocks
+* Fast mode : all blocks are fully initialized during creation (but it's more expensive)
+* Amazon EBS Snapshots Archive Tier : restore can take 24-72 hours

 ## EFS